Wide Band Transceiver (WBT)

 - Fish migration and stock assessment studies

 - Water column profiling

 The Wide Band Transceiver is designed for applications where performance is the top priority.
-It has four 500 W channels that can either work independently with single beam transducers or together with a split-beam transducer.
+It has four 500 W channels that can work independently with single-beam transducers or with a split-beam transducer.
 The design is optimized for applications where power consumption and physical size are not critical, typically onboard a fishing vessel, a research vessel, or a platform with power and communication available through a high-speed ethernet cable.

 The transceiver operates within a large frequency band and supports single frequencies, frequency sweep ("chirp"), and user-defined waveforms.

 A high-quality Ethernet cable connects the transceiver to the Processor Unit.
 The distance between the Processor Unit and the transceiver can be extended up to a maximum of 70 meters.
 If a longer cable is required, cut it in half, and insert an Ethernet switch to provide buffer amplification.

 If more than one Wide Band Transceiver is used, a high-capacity Ethernet switch is required to connect the transceivers to the Processor Unit.